 Well, that depends on how you feel about the security of your phone.
 Like Apple Pay, or any other banking or payment app, hacking into your phone from the outside probably isn’t a huge concern.
 But, if someone gets a hold of your phone and can log in, then they are in business.
 It takes a password to use Zelle, but that is only as safe as your password.
 An angry spouse or significant other might be able to use your “usual” passwords to rob you blind, for example.

 As is so often the case with banking and payment apps like this, the answer to whether or not Zelle is worth it depends on why and how you plan to use it.
-It works a lot better as part of a banking app if you bank with one of the banking partners, than as a stand alone app.
+After this Zelle app reviews, I say it works a lot better as part of a banking app if you bank with one of the banking partners, than as a standalone app.

 For me, I don’t often have the need to pay people money like this.
 Maybe it’s a function of being in my mid-40s, or a function of socioeconomic status.
 If I owe someone money, it is usually because they bought something for me because we are doing it together, i.e. tickets to Denver Comic-con, for example.
 That also means that I’ll see them, like at Comic-con, and I can grab a $100 out of the ATM and just hand them some cash.
 If we are splitting something like dinner, most of my friends and I work on the “I’ll get the next one” system.